 When we have to make small talk with strangers at networking events and the like, we often default to newsworthy issues, recent political events, the football results, what we thought of the latest popular TV show.
 Publishing content relating to hot topics within your industry (along with your own angle) is likely to strike a chord with your Followers and Connections.

 Surprising statistics that are relevant to your industry often spark comments with people offering their opinions.
 Doing so also shows you’ve done your homework, are well informed and have your finger on the pulse with the latest trends and data within your industry.

 People often appreciate the use of bullet points, emojis, numbers and paragraphs of no more than 3 lines to help make content easy to process.
+Think lots of white space and simple sentences when looking at how to write engaging content.
 When writing LinkedIn articles, you should also make use of the italics, bold and heading features.

 No matter how brilliant your content, people are busy.
 Get to the point and get to it fast, but if you can incorporate some well-placed puns or play-on-words, perhaps a suitable joke, then do so!
 Social media doesn’t have to be all serious!

 How do you make your content engaging?
 Let me know over on LinkedIn!